epfl-ada/ada-2021-project-date-a-data/README.md

 ## Research Questions
 With some [preliminary analysis](https://github.com/epfl-ada/ada-2021-project-date-a-data/blob/main/Milestone2/descriptive_statistics.ipynb), we found that 13% of the quotations are uttered by politicians.
 And 48% of the political quotations are from the US.
 With the rich political data in the dataset, we decide to analyze the network between politicians through their quotation and tell a datastory about the ecosystem of the political world focusing on the United States.

 With Quotebank, we can extract the “mentioning” and “being mentioned” relationship among the politicians to build a political social network based on data from multiple news sources.
-This social network can be constructed on the domestic level including only American politicians and on the global level to show both the domestic and international network.
-One possible US political network is illustrated below, where blue and red color represent the two major parties in US and green nodes represents politician from others like Tea party.
+This social network can be constructed on the national level including only American politicians and on the global level to show both the national and international network.
+One possible US political network is illustrated below, where blue and red color represent Democrats and Republicans respectively.
 <p align="center">
  <img src="network_scheme.png" alt="illustration" style="width:300px;"/>
 </P>